-As seen in our lesson on metallic bonding, the properties of metals are explained by the features of metallic bonding and the structure that it creates.
+As seen in Metallic bonding, the properties we see in pure metals are explained by the features of metallic bonding and the structure that it creates.

 There are many examples of alloys used in our everyday lives.
 Some examples include:

 Steel which is an alloy of iron and carbon.
-Used in buildings and many other structures, there are a lot of different steel alloys depending on the ratio of iron to carbon used.
+Used in buildings and many other structures, there are a lot of different steel alloys depending on the ratio of iron to carbon.

 Amalgam which is an alloy of mercury, silver and other metals used in dental fillings.

 Brass which is an alloy of copper and zinc used in locks, gears, and valves.
-It's also used in some musical instruments,
+Brass is resistant to rust and corrosion, so moving parts made of brass will not damage as quickly due to moisture or wear and tear.
+Brass is also used in musical instruments.

-Smart alloys are alloys which are able to return to their original shape after being bent, by heating or electrifying it.
-This is a useful property for making glasses frames and other items that need to be 'a little bit' flexible.
+are alloys which are able to return to their original shape after being bent, by heating or electrifying it.
+This is a useful property for making glasses frames and other items that need to be a little bit flexible.

 What is an alloy?